MacDue/Mank-Spec/spec/expressions.md

 Note:
   - for strings: `x + y` is the string concatenation of `x` and `y`.
-  - for integers: `x / y` is the integer divison  (truncated towards zero).
+  - for integers: `x / y` is the integer division (truncated towards zero).
 <!-- <div class="page"/> -->

 #### Operator precedence